clojure/java.jdbc/README.md

 Formerly known as `clojure.contrib.sql`.

 This library is mature and stable.
 It is widely used and its use is described in many books and tutorials.
-It will continue to get bug fixes and minor releases.
+It will only get critical bug fixes (e.g., security).
 Based on my experience using and maintaining this library, I've created a faster, more modern JDBC wrapper called [next.jdbc](https://github.com/seancorfield/next-jdbc).
 I consider it to be the "next generation" of `clojure.java.jdbc` but it exposes a different API -- a better API, I think.

 Documentation
 ========================================